 Therefore, test.
 On one week, send information about a discount on Tuesday at 6 pm and see what the response will be.
 How many people will take advantage of this offer?
 On a second week, send this information at 5 pm on Sunday and observe how many phone calls you will have on Monday morning.
 Find the best solution for your business.

 Offer + tips, info

 A good newsletter delivers a variety of messages to your audience.
 First of all, receiving only and exclusively promotional and discount messages is boring, secondly, it reduces the value of these offers, as the customer has them at their fingertips.
 And such a great offer should be a reward for those who have signed up for the newsletter.
-In addition, it is a good idea to use the urgency principle, namely that the promotion is only valid for the coming 48h, until the end of the weekend or for the first ten people who sign up for a visit.
+In addition, it is a good idea to use a feedback button or the urgency principle, namely that the promotion is only valid for the coming 48h, until the end of the weekend or for the first ten people who sign up for a visit.

 In addition to the special offers, you may want to add to the newsletter information fact sheets, tips and industry advice (e.g., home relaxation techniques if the customer does not have time to have a massage this week) or news.
 This will help build a positive image of your company that does not appear as a pushy salesperson that only has a profit in mind but can also give something from yourself completely free of charge.
 This makes it more likely that the recipient will respond positively to the next message in which the relaxation massage promotion will appear.

 The footer of your message should contain all possible ways to contact you:

 - first and last name

 - Link your Facebook and Instagram account